John Buchanan (Virginia colonist): Roadbuilding in the Shenandoah Valley

 In May 1745, John Buchanan and his future father-in-law James Patton conducted a survey for "a Road from the County line of Frederick [County] to the upper Inhabitants of Augusta [County] on Woods River."
 They began laying out the road through the Shenandoah Valley from Winchester to Staunton and later down to Roanoke and what would become Blacksburg.
 Initially known as the "Indian Road" because parts of it followed the Great Indian Warpath, it was incorporated into the "Great Wagon Road" which ran from Knoxville, Tennessee to Philadelphia.
 This road facilitated travel for settlers heading into what is now West Virginia.
+Parts of the original road later became U.S. Route 11 in Virginia and other parts follow Virginia State Route 42.

 Marriage and family

 On 17 June 1749, John Buchanan married Margaret Patton, daughter of Colonel James Patton.
 They built a log cabin on the bank above Reed Creek in Wythe County, near Fort Chiswell.
 In 1756, they moved to Cherry Tree Bottom plantation at Looney's Ferry on the James River, at the mouth of Purgatory Creek, near where the town of Buchanan now stands.
 Buchanan had inherited this "small stone house" from his father-in-law James Patton.
 Buchanan was planning to move to their 1,200 acre Anchor and Hope plantation on Reed Creek when he died in mid-1769.
 Buchanan had surveyed the plantation in 1748 and patented it in 1753.

-James and Margaret had seven children:
+John and Margaret had seven children: